CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 80.6.sec=Where the {_provider} of the {_AI_system} concerned does not take adequate corrective action within the period referred to in paragraph 2 of this Article, Article {Article.79.Xnum}(5) to (9) shall apply.

-80.7.sec=Where, in the course of the evaluation pursuant to paragraph 1 of this Article, the {_market_surveillance_authority} establishes that the {_AI_system} was misclassified by the {_provider} as non-high-{_risk} in order to circumvent the application of requirements in Chapter III, Section {Chapter.III.Section.2.Xnum}, the {_provider} shall be subject to fines in accordance with Article {Article.99.Xnum}.
+80.7.sec=Where, in the course of the evaluation pursuant to paragraph 1 of this Article, the {_market_surveillance_authority} establishes that the {_AI_system} was misclassified by the {_provider} as non-high-{_risk} in order to circumvent the application of requirements in {Chapter.III.Section.2.Xref}, the {_provider} shall be subject to fines in accordance with Article {Article.99.Xnum}.

 80.8.sec=In exercising their power to monitor the application of this Article, and in accordance with Article 11 of Regulation (EU) 2019/1020, market surveillance authorities may perform appropriate checks, taking into account in particular information stored in the EU database referred to in Article {Article.71.Xnum} of this Regulation.